 Undue hardship means significant difficulty or expense on the part of the employer.

 The Office of Human Resources is responsible for implementing this policy, including resolution of reasonable accommodation, safety/direct threat and undue hardship issues.
-Applicants or employees with disability-related concerns should contact the Office of the Vice President of Institutional Diversity and Equity or the Office of Human Resources.
+Applicants or employees with disability-related concerns should contact the Office of the Vice President of Institutional Diversity, Equity and Inclusion or the Office of Human Resources.
 You may reach the ADA Coordinator with questions pertaining to ADA or reasonable accommodations at the following:

 Assistant Vice President for Institutional Diversity, Equity and Inclusion/Title IX Coordinator